Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 While we can use CSS-only as our design system, using React components with SCSS vastly improve our ability to standardize our components beyond just styling.
 With components, we can add quick customizations through React props and standardize our components for accessibility.
 Because of these benefits, we use a component-first approach to developing web pages.
 Please componentize whenever you can and use them to build high-quality web pages!

+As a note, the design system is put together based on industry trends and practices.
+If you had ever explored Bootstrap, MUI, or Atlassian Design System, you will see many similiaries between their components and ours.

 ### Layout and Columns

 > "Using layout and column utilities automantically adds scalability to your pages."